Local noncollapsing for complex Monge-Amp\`ere equations: Applications of Theorem

 If the Ricci curvature $\omega_t$ is uniformly bounded below for $t\in [0,\infty)$, the local noncollapsing in Proposition \ref{prop:KRF} will imply the uniform diameter bound of $(X,\omega_t)$, thus providing a new proof of one of the results in \cite{G}, which studied the K\"ahler-Ricci flow on minimal manifolds with numerical dimension $\nu = n$.
 By volume comparison, it will follow that $\vol_{\omega_t}(B_{\omega_t} (z_0, r)) \ge c V_t r^{2n} $ for any $r\in (0,1]$.
 This volume decay property appears in the assumptions of the main theorems in \cite{Ha}.
 It suggests that this extra assumption may be superfluous for K\"ahler-Ricci flow.

 {\bf Acknowledgement:} The authors would like to thank Professor S. Ko\l{}odziej for suggesting them generalize the diameter bound in \cite{FGS} to more general right-side of the MA equation, which motivated them to study this problem.
 We also thank V. Datar and J. Sturm for their interest in this work.
+We are grateful to the anonymous referee for his or her valuable suggestions and comments.